 Instead, Nestlé said it focused on meeting the demand.
 As long as people respect health protocols to buy the product, it proves to be an opportunity for the company.
 On July 4, Bear brand’s Facebook page published the following message: “Thank you for trusting BEAR BRAND products.
 We continue to do our best in order to meet the demands of consumers.
 Stay calm and continue to follow health protocols at all times.”

 Milk is not part of the daily diet of Indonesians.
 With less than 12 Liters of milk a year per capita, they were low consumers of dairy products.
-But the demand has been increasing as a burgeoning Indonesian middle-class adopts more western diets.
+But the demand has been increasing as a burgeoning Indonesian middle class adopts more western diets.
 Nestlé started the construction of a factory in May 2021 that would start producing more Bear Brand milk by 2023 with local supply – the majority of the milk is imported right now.

 Ivermectin is another hot property in Indonesia.
 Similar to what happens in other countries, prices increased on the black market, regardless of the WHO recommendations against the use of ivermectin to treat Covid-19.
-Along with 10 other drugs, the Ministry of Health set a ceiling price for ivermectin to avoid speculators to make profit of the crisis.
+Along with 10 other drugs, the Ministry of Health set a ceiling price for ivermectin to avoid speculators to make a profit from the crisis.

 Covid surge and slow vaccine rollout

 Indonesia is amid a surge of Covid-19 infections and deaths.
 Hospitals suffer from a lack of oxygen.
 The authorities, which remained rather lax to protect the economy so far, imposed their toughest restrictions in 2021 with a work-from-home policy, closure of malls or religious buildings or dine-in restaurants.